Our mission is to develop a user friendly diagnostic platform that simplifies the way we detect infectious diseases.

 There is no human vaccine for VL.

 Definitive diagnosis of active VL relies primarily on direct observation or detection of Leishmania parasites on smears or in cultures from either liver, spleen or bone marrow aspirates, which require invasive and risky sampling procedures.
+Alternatively, PCR, if available, can be used for parasite identification in these specimens as well as in blood.

 The sensitivity of these current diagnostic tests is in general modest and varies enormously.
 Conventional serological tests exist but they detect only antibody response to parasite antigens.
 Therefore, they are not suitable for definitive diagnose of active disease or to monitor the efficacy of VL treatment.